Back in the November 2005 issue of Contractor we had brief look at the M.R.S Company (Mississippi Road Supply) of Flora, Mississippi, USA.

 M.R.S.’s primary customer was always the US military.

-Although they also manufactured for the domestic US construction market as well , this seems to have been fairly localized as the big money always remained with Government contracts.
+Although it also manufactured for the domestic US construction market as well , this seems to have been fairly localized as the big money always remained with Government contracts.

 Competition for this market also came from Clark, FWD-Wagner and Caterpillar who all developed machines to vie for a slice of the Government pie.